pedrou2000/lorenz_equations/README.md

-# lorenz_equations
+# Lorenz Equations

-Repository for my Project on Theory of Chaos
+Repository for my Project on Theory of Chaos.
+The code used for the images can be found here.